 - Not Working?
 Contact University Career Services at 617-373-2430

-Phone interviews are commonly used to screen candidates in order to narrow the pool of applicants who will be invited for in-person interviews.
-Without visual and body language cues, telephone interviews rely heavily on the content in your answers, and your ability to project enthusiasm and interest in your voice. (see Phone Interview handout)
+Phone interviews are commonly used to screen candidates to narrow the pool of applicants who will be invited for in-person interviews.
+Without visual and body language cues, telephone interviews rely heavily on the content in your answers, and your ability to project enthusiasm and interest in your voice.

-Various representatives involved in the hiring process meet with a candidate at the same time.
-Because rapport is so important in an interview and difficult to establish with each person on a panel, take the opportunity when you are introduced to look each person in the eye, greet her/him using her/his name and shake hands.
+Various representatives involved in the hiring process may meet with a candidate at the same time for a panel interview.
+These are often conducted just like any other interview (namely, consisting of common and /or behavioral interview questions), but are unique in that rapport can be more difficult to establish with each person on the panel.
+Because this is such an important part of the interview process, take the opportunity when you are introduced to look each person in the eye, greet her/him using her/his name and shake hands.

-At the conclusion of the interview be sure to get business cards for all panel members in order to send them a thank-you note.
+At the conclusion of the interview be sure to get business cards for all panel members to send each of them a thank you note.

 Many employers use an approach called “behavioral interviewing.”
 This consists of the employer asking you to describe your skills and experience by telling brief stories about tasks, responsibilities, successes or failures.

 Examples of behavioral questions include:

 Answers to behavioral questions should describe specific situations where your actions are the focus and should invoke the S.T.A.R. method: situtation (give an example of a situation you were involved in that resulted in a positive outcome): task (describe the tasks invloved in that situation): action ( what did you do/what actions did you take to complete the tasks effectively); and result (what was the outcome? what happened?).
 Often, behavioral questions are used to assess skills required by the position, such as time management, teamwork, initiative, organizational and communication skills.